Best Bike Routes and Riding Rules in Richmond, VA

 Depends on class and top speed.

-License: Do you need a license for an e-bike in Virginia?
-No. Virginia Code §46.2-904.1(B) states electric power-assisted bicycles are not subject to driver-license requirements.
+License: No. Virginia Code §46.2-904.1(B) states electric power-assisted bicycles are not subject to driver-license requirements.
 This applies when the bike stays within Virginia's statutory e-bike definition and class framework.

-Registration: Do you need to register an e-bike in Virginia?
-No. Virginia Code §46.2-904.1(B) exempts electric power-assisted bicycles from registration, certificates of title, and license-plate requirements.
+Registration: No. Virginia Code §46.2-904.1(B) exempts electric power-assisted bicycles from registration, certificates of title, and license-plate requirements.
 Vehicles outside the e-bike definition can be treated differently.

-Insurance: Do you need insurance for an e-bike in Virginia?
-No. Virginia Code §46.2-904.1(B) exempts electric power-assisted bicycles from financial-responsibility requirements tied to motor vehicles.
+Insurance: No. Virginia Code §46.2-904.1(B) exempts electric power-assisted bicycles from financial-responsibility requirements tied to motor vehicles.
 If a vehicle is reclassified outside the e-bike definition, insurance rules can change.

 Do I need a helmet in Virginia?